 Enrollment verification and loan deferments are requested online through the Student Center at my.untdallas.edu and are based upon a student having registered and paid tuition and fees according to the below criteria.
-Visit registrar.untdallas.edu for more information on generating an enrollment certification/verification from the National Student Clearinghouse (NSC).
-See "Special Conditions for Financial Aid Applicants" in the Tuition, Expenses, and Financial Aid section of this catalog for loan deferment requirements.
+Please click here for more information on generating an enrollment certification/verification from the National Student Clearinghouse (NSC).
+See "Special Conditions for Financial Aid Applicants" in the Tuition, Expense and Financial Aid Section of this catalog for loan deferment requirements.